SD2E/api-user-guide/docs/create_client.md

 <br>
 #### The ~/.agave/current configuration file

-In addition to the tenant ID, your API keys are stored in the agave configuration file.
+In addition to the tenant ID, your API keys are stored in the Agave configuration file.
 To view the contents of the file:
 ```
 % cat ~/.agave/current
 ```

 CLI commands can be used to manage different configuration files for swapping between tenant and user space.
+Use the `-h` flag with any CLI command to learn more, e.g.: `tenants-init -h`.

 ---
 Return to the [API Documentation Overview](../index.md)